 Chicken Pathia curry with step-by-step photos and video recipe.
 Chicken Pathia is a tangy, sweet, and spicy British Indian restaurant’s favorite chicken curry, popular in the curry houses of the United Kingdom.
 The tanginess of the tomatoes and tamarind, the heat from the chilies, and the sweetness of the jaggery all come together creating delightful restaurant flavors that will leave you craving more.
 Quick 30-minute recipe, made with pantry staple ingredients.
 Dairy-free and Gluten-free recipe.

 Compared to other Restaurant-Style Chicken Curry, Pathia curry is one of the healthy chicken curries made without cream or cashews.
-Similar chicken recipes that you may like are Chicken Masala, Chicken Balti, Chicken Jalfrezi, and Chicken Korma.
+Other popular chicken curry recipes that you may like are Chicken Masala, Chicken Balti, Chicken Jalfrezi, and Chicken Korma.

 Chicken Pathia is a classic dish that reflects the fusion of Persian and Indian culinary traditions.
 The exact origins of it are somewhat debated.

-It combines tender chicken pieces with luscious tomato-based gravy, infused with an exquisite blend of spices, and elevated with the tang of tamarind and a hint of sweetness from jaggery or brown sugar.
+Tender chicken pieces cooked in tomato-based gravy, infused with an exquisite blend of spices and elevated with the tang of tamarind and a hint of sweetness from jaggery or brown sugar.
 The result is a delicious blend of flavors that will excite your taste buds.

 This dish can be enjoyed with steamed rice, fluffy naan bread, or even paired with buttery rotis.